 A Surprising Coronal Mass Ejection

-A Surprising CME A collapsing solar filament crashed into the surface
+A collapsing solar filament crashed into the surface

 of the Sun yesterday, spawning a coronal mass ejection that could